 The program is open to adults from Vancouver's Downtown Eastside and other inner city communities who have a passion for learning and have historically had difficulty accessing university education.

 Applications are accepted each year in March and April for the upcoming program.
-Applications must be completed in person at an information session (dates and times are announced in March).
+Applications must be completed in person at an information session.
 There is space each year for approximately 25 students.

 In order to successfully complete the program students are required to attend Tuesday and Thursday evening lectures and to prepare a final project.
 The final projects demonstrate what students have learnt by taking the course and are displayed at the graduation ceremony.
 Students should be prepared to spend time outside of the class to complete their project.

 If you are interested in finding out more about applying for Science 101, please contact us by e-mail or by phone (see contact information).

 Attend one of our student information sessions to apply:

 - March 24: 2-3 PM @ Downtown Eastside Women’s Centre (302 Columbia Street)